Y’all means ALL

 Below is a sample two-day LGBTQ+ itinerary for travel and things to do in Northern Kentucky.
 Hope to welcome you here soon!

-Check into the Hotel Covington – The Hotel Covington is a true design hotel.
+Check into the Hotel Covington – Named the best hotel in Kentucky by U.S. News & World Report, The Hotel Covington is a true design hotel.
 Like many great things in Kentucky, it began with a horse race.
 The state’s first modern skyscraper and high-end department store were born from John Coppin’s bet on a longshot—a horse named Knowledge.
 With big winnings and big dreams, the rest, as they say, is history.
 Today, Hotel Covington stands as a testament to high stakes, high fashion, and high ambition.
 With vintage touches and modern tailoring, the Hotel Covington sings in style, character, and comfort.
 The Hotel Covington is also a yearly host of NKY Pride.

 Afternoon - Head over for a tour at New Riff – New Riff Distilling is a new riff on the storied tradition of bourbon making.
 This unique urban distillery ensures their focus is on making a new and edgier tradition on America’s Native Spirit.
 Meet Hannah Lowen, the only gay Vice President of Operations of a major bourbon distillery and learn more about how New Riff is making strides to stand out among its bourbon brothers and sisters.
 New Riff is a member of the Kentucky Bourbon Trail Craft Tour® and the Northern Kentucky bourbon tour, The B-Line.
 The B-Line is a unique bourbon tour focused on five of the northern Kentucky Bourbon Trail Craft Tour® distilleries, eight bourbon bars and six bourbon focused restaurants.

 Evening – Enjoy a taste of the Cov in downtown Covington.
 With three entertainment areas, there is something for every taste.
 World class tacos and tequila at Agave & Rye in the downtown Renaissance District near the Hotel Covington.
 Or enjoy some of the South’s best from-scratch cooking at Libby’s Southern Comfort.
 Or try one of the permanent food trucks at the Covington Yard, in the Roebling Point district in the shade of the Roebling Bridge.
 This bridge, iconic for our region, is the little sister to the Brooklyn Bridge in New York, both designed by John R. Roebling.
-Make sure to stop at Frosthaus in Roebling Point for a delicious alcoholic slushy or keep your night going with a stop at Rosie’s Tavern in the historic Mainstrasse District or an IPA on the rooftop deck of Braxton Brewing Company in the Renaissance District.
+Make sure to stop at Frosthaus in Roebling Point for a delicious alcoholic slushy or keep your night going with a stop at Rosie’s Tavern in the historic Mainstrasse Village or a craft IPA on the rooftop deck of Braxton Brewing Co. just half a block away from Hotel Covington.